TeknooSoftware/states/documentation/howto/write-stated-class.md

 ------------

 ### Requirements
 This library works with PHP 8.1 and newer.
-It does not require external library excepts a Composer and Immutable.
+It does not require external library except a Composer and Immutable.

 Write your first stated class
 -----------------------------